TakumaKira/MarkdownEditor/README.md

 ### Useful resources

 - [Setting up Storybook for React Native/TypeScript](https://dev.to/risafj/setting-up-storybook-for-react-native-typescript-server-loader-ios-android-3b0i) - Setting up Storybook correctly was the most challenging part of the setup phase of this project.
 This explains how to see the stories with Expo project which other explanations left off(I needed to conditionally export ``StorybookUIRoot`` as App root).
+- [Courses on Code with Mosh](https://codewithmosh.com/courses) - He always shows us not "how to write working code" but "how to write clean code".
+As starter of building my first full stack application, courses like [The Complete Node.js Course](https://codewithmosh.com/p/the-complete-node-js-course) / [Complete SQL Mastery](https://codewithmosh.com/p/complete-sql-mastery) / [The Ultimate Docker Course](https://codewithmosh.com/p/the-ultimate-docker-course) helped me to get a right sense of new tools.
+- [A Better Approach to Google Cloud Continuous Deployment](https://www.toptal.com/devops/better-google-cloud-continuous-deployment) - This showed me a beautiful way to setup CI/CD environment on Google Cloud.

 ## Author